 You don’t want to fall into the trap of cosmetic diversity, where your organisation seems inclusive on the surface but actually is a hostile environment to the minority groups you hire.
 DEI training needs to focus on staff attitudes, allyship, inclusive language and much more than just how to hire a diverse workforce.

-Who wants to be dragged into a meeting where they are lectured at for an hour about how they’re prejudiced and need to change their behaviour?
+Who wants to be dragged into a meeting where they are lectured for an hour about how they’re prejudiced and need to change their behaviour?
 Very few people, which is why this is not an effective format for DEI training.
-Instead, look at how you can make it a positive experience for everyone, something they will undertake voluntarily rather than having to be forced into.
+Instead, look at how you can make it a positive experience for everyone and make it something they will undertake voluntarily rather than having to be forced into.

 Remember, DEI training is about making your workplace a friendly, accepting and welcoming place.
 These are excellent aspects to focus on.
 Most people want to be nice to their colleagues, and hostile attitudes to marginalised groups often come from a place of misunderstanding.
 By working together, everyone can benefit from positive DEI training, and this should be the aim.